 water and snacks to last you for a hike in case you have to walk out after a breakdown.
 Remember, you can ride an ATV farther in one hour than you can walk in a day.
 Even if you're only planning a

 short ride, bring along some tools, a small tire pump, patch kit, tow strap, etc. A simple tool may be all you need to keep from walking.

 Forest Service roads are shared by hikers, horseback riders, mountain bikers, cars and trucks.
 Please use caution and courtesy when encountering another user.
 Enjoy your ride!

 WHERE YOU MAY RIDE

 counties where ATV county permits are issued (see reverse for list) providing you abide by Missouri State motor vehicle regulations.
-Approximately half of the Missouri counties encompassing Mark Twain National Forest lands currently offer permits (see reverse for
+Approximately half of the Missouri counties encompassing Mark Twain National Forest lands currently offer permits (

 by Missouri State motor vehicle regulations (Mo.
 Statutes 304.013, 307.198, & 301.705 ).
 These regulations are summarized below: